Energy Use and Savings

 Sustainable living facts sheets from Clean Up Australia Day

-Department of Primary Industries - information about electricity including smart meters and renewable energy feed-in tariffs in Victoria
+Department of Economic Development, Jobs, Transport and Resources - information about electricity including smart meters and renewable energy feed-in tariffs in Victoria